Run Jupyter Notebook and JupyterHub on Amazon EMR

 If you used --jupyterhub, use Linux users to sign in to JupyterHub.
-(Be sure to create passwords for the Linux users first.) hadoop, the default admin user for JupyterHub, can be used to set up other users.
-The –password option sets the password for Jupyter and for the hadoop user for JupyterHub.
+(Be sure to create passwords for the Linux users first.) jupyter, the default admin user for JupyterHub, can be used to set up other users.
+The --password option sets the password for Jupyter and for the jupyter user for JupyterHub.

 Jupyter on EMR allows users to save their work on Amazon S3 rather than on local storage on the EMR cluster (master node).

 To store notebooks on S3, use:

 To store notebooks in a directory different from the user’s home directory, use: